-A continuing line for leadership enquiry – how school leaders develop cultural capital, through promoting Character Education, our Values and virtues within a school to staff, students and parents and our stakeholder community.FutureLearns’s What is Character?
+Initially, my professional line of leadership enquiry was how school leaders develop cultural capital, through promoting Character Education, our Values and virtues within a school to staff, students and parents and our stakeholder community.FutureLearns’s What is Character?
 Virtue Ethics in Education provide an excellent introduction and I continue to read the Jubilee Centre for Character and Virtue Research Digest.